-Pro Tip: Pumpkin seeds are healthy for dogs as long as they are unseasoned (i.e., no salt or artificial flavoring).
+The pumpkin craze is all it’s cracked up to be—for humans and pooches!
+When served plain, pumpkin is full of fiber and beta carotene.
+This low-calorie superfood also helps balance a healthy diet by promoting weight loss, according to The Dodo.
+Giving dogs pumpkin seeds is also healthy as long as these treats are unseasoned (i.e., no salt or artificial flavoring).
 It’s best to give one seed at a time as opposed to a handful.
-Toast or warm the seeds in the oven for a yummy treat your dog will love!
+Toast or warm the seeds in the oven for a yummy snack your dog will love.

 DON’T give your dog pumpkin pie.

-As tempting as it may be to give your dog pumpkin pie, avoid it at all costs.
-Canned pumpkin pie filling may contain the artificial sweetener xylitol, which is extremely toxic to dogs.
-Common pumpkin pie additives like salt, sugar, and spices can also irritate your dog’s stomach.
+Although giving dogs pumpkin pie may be tempting, it is often made with canned pumpkin pie filling.
+This ingredient may contain the artificial sweetener xylitol, which is toxic to dogs.
+Common pumpkin pie additives including salt, sugar, and spices can also irritate your dog’s stomach.

 DO share some plain turkey meat with your dog.

 You can serve turkey sliced or chopped up in small pieces.
-This food is rich in nutrients like protein, riboflavin, and phosphorous.
+This safe food for dogs is rich in nutrients such as protein, riboflavin, and phosphorous.
 Cooking for your dog?
-Make his dinner separate from yours.
-Keep the delicious spices that people love away from your dog’s food, as they may be harmful to your pup.
-A healthy fur kid is definitely something to be thankful for!
+Make their dinner separate from yours.
+Keep the delicious spices people love away from your dog’s food—such as garlic and onions—as they may be harmful to your pup.
+A healthy furry friend is definitely something to be thankful for!

 DON’T pass the turkey bone.

-As well as avoiding Thanksgiving foods with herbs and spices that could lead to health problems for your furry friend, be sure to keep your dog’s turkey portion free of bones, which can splinter and cause serious injury to your pup’s mouth, esophagus, stomach, or intestines.
+Keep your dog’s turkey portion free of bones, as they can splinter and cause harm to your pup’s mouth, esophagus, stomach, or intestines.

-Before you treat your pup to any snacks, even those that are supposed to be safe for dogs, make sure you are aware of any food allergies he may have.
-And again, you can’t go wrong with kibble and veterinarian-approved treats.
-Happy Fall!
+Before you treat your pup to any snacks—even those that are supposed to be safe for dogs—make sure you are aware of any food allergies they may have.
+You can’t go wrong with kibble and veterinarian-approved treats.